bizhii2000/Reinforcement-Learning/FinalProject/README.md

 # Description

-In the final project of this course we were assigned to use reinforcement learning to solve real world problems.
-The problem which we tackled was using multi-armed bandits to implement a education system recommendor.
+In the final project of this course we were tasked to use reinforcement learning to solve practical problems.
+Our chosen problem involved developing an education content recommender using multi-armed bandits.